rust-lang/rfcs/text/0000-denied_by_edition_2021.md

 # Guide-level explanation

 At the beginning of the planning phase for each new edition, a list will be compiled of all items in the standard library that have been deprecated for the entire lifetime of the current edition.
 These items will be marked for denial in the upcoming edition, using the mechanisms explained below.
 When the new edition is set to be released (or shortly after, there is no real urgency), these items will additionally be marked as `#[doc(hidden)]`.
 For all items that have been superseded by other items in the standard library, the replacement items will be annotated with Rustdoc aliases that refer to the name of the deprecated item.
+For any items that have been merely renamed (and not moved), the `suggestion` field on the `#[rustc_deprecated]` attribute will be used to enable automatic migration from one to the other via `rustfix`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation